open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

 This mapping assumes that the value of this field is consistent across all the LotTenders for a given lot.
-If the values in your data source vary, contact the <a href="mailto:data@open-contracting.org">OCDS Data Support Team</a>.
+If the values in your data source vary, contact the [OCDS Data Support Team](mailto:data@open-contracting.org).

 If the value of `ancestor::ContractTerm/efbc:TermCode` is `all-rev-tic`, discard.
-Otherwise, <a href="common-operations.md#get-the-lot-for-a-lottender">get the lot for the lot tender</a>.
+Otherwise, [get the lot for the lot tender](common-operations.md#get-the-lot-for-a-lottender).

 If the value of `ancestor::ContractTerm/efbc:TermCode` is `exc-right`, set the lot's `contractTerms.hasExclusiveRights` to `true`.
 Otherwise,  map to the lot's `.contractTerms` according to the value of `ancestor::ContractTerm/efbc:TermCode`: